Wichita State University

-Wichita State University (WSU) is a public research university in Wichita, Kansas, United States.
-It is governed by the Kansas Board of Regents.
-The university offers more than 60 undergraduate degree programs in more than 200 areas of study in nine colleges.
-The university's graduate school offers more than 50 master's degrees in more than 100 areas and a specialist in education degree and 13 doctoral degrees.
-It is classified among "R2: Doctoral Universities – High research activity".
+Wichita State University (WSU) is a public research university in Wichita, Kansas, United States, governed by the Kansas Board of Regents.
+WSU offers more than 60 undergraduate programs across nine colleges, with over 200 areas of study.
+As of fall 2025, the main campus enrolled 18,458 students, the highest in university history.
+The graduate school provides more than 50 master's degrees, a specialist degree in education, and 13 doctoral programs.
+WSU holds an R2 classification for high research activity doctoral universities.